Geko-X/MHW-Campaign-Expansion/README.md

 The [issue tracker](https://github.com/Geko-X/MHW-Campaign-Expansion/issues) is open for any issues or suggestions you may have.

+**Update: Some of the backported rules (like stamina management and item usage) has been officially brought to World [here](https://steamforged.com/blogs/brands/monster-hunter-world-new-core-rules)**

 ## Extra Notes

 * I only have the Ancient Forest, Wildsprire Waste, and Hunter's Arsenal boxes.
 Feel free to add in things for other boxes.